-An employer or any person who uses the services of another person in business, trade, industry or any undertaking is required under the Social Security Act of 2018 (RA No. 11199) to ensure coverage of employees following procedures set out by the law and the Social Security System ("SSS").
+An employer or any person who uses the services of another person in business, trade, industry, or any undertaking is required under the Social Security Act of 2018 (RA No. 11199) to ensure coverage of employees following procedures set out by the law and the Social Security System ("SSS").
 Under the said law, an employer must deduct from its employees their monthly contributions in an amount corresponding to his salary, wage, compensation or earnings during the month in accordance with the monthly salary credits, the schedule and the rate of contributions as may be determined and fixed by the Social Security Commission, pay its share of contribution and remit these to the SSS within a period set by law and/or SSS regulations.
-This enables the employees or their dependents to claim their pension, death benefits, permanent disability benefits, funeral benefits, sickness benefits and maternity leave benefits.
+This enables the employees or their dependents to claim their pension, death benefits, permanent disability benefits, funeral benefits, sickness benefits and maternity-leave benefits.
 On December 19, 2024, the SSS issued Circular No. 2024-006 which increased the mandatory contribution rate from 14% in 2024 to 15% in 2025.
-The minimum Monthly Salary Credit ("MSC") has likewise been increased to Five Thousand Pesos (₱5,000.00).
+The minimum Monthly Salary Credit ("MSC") has likewise been increased to Five Thousand Pesos (₱5,000.00) and the maximum MSC has been increased to Thirty-Five Thousand Pesos (₱35,000.00).

-Employers are likewise required to ensure enrolment of its employees in a National Health Insurance Program administered by the Philippine Health Insurance Corporation, a government corporation attached to the Department of Health tasked with ensuring sustainable, affordable, and progressive social health insurance pursuant to the provisions of RA No. 10606, or the National Health Insurance Act of 2013.
+Employers are likewise required to ensure enrolment of its employees in a National Health Insurance Program administered by the Philippine Health Insurance Corporation, a government corporation attached to the Department of Health tasked with ensuring sustainable, affordable, and progressive social health insurance pursuant to the provisions of RA No. 10606, the National Health Insurance Act of 2013.